chenyangh/SemEval2019Task3/README.md

 # ANA at SemEval-2019 Task 3
 This repo contains the code for our paper,

- *ANA at SemEval-2019 Task 3: Contextual Emotion detection inConversations through hierarchical LSTMs and BERT*
+ *ANA at SemEval-2019 Task 3: Contextual Emotion detection in Conversations through hierarchical LSTMs and BERT*

 An overview of the proposed *HRLCE* Model: